Prabhabati Dasgupta: Aftermath and Expulsion

-Most of Dasgupta's colleagues were unaware of her negotiations and had rejected an informal offer—roughly to the same effects—from IJMA only a couple of days before; further, the settlement offered no solution to the unique issues that affected individual mills.
-(Note: Sailer views Dasgupta to have taken an easy route out to avoid losing control over the course of the strike.)
-Also, unknown to almost all workers, the strike never had a demand for increasing wages on the agenda; on 20 August, when workers in Champdani protested the settlement and demanded better wages, she denied support and asked them to wait till the union was in a better shape.
-In some areas, workers heckled BJWU leaders and even demanded that they be paid a week's salary by the union since the accepted settlement ran parallel to what was informally proposed a week before; in other areas, the implementation of the settlement was delayed, and workers took to striking again.
+On 16 August, Dasgupta reached a settlement with the IJMA agreeing to raise pay in proportion to increased work hours, restore earlier bonus schemes, provide maternity benefits, and refrain from retaliating against strikers, and she called off the strike.
+However, most of Dasgupta's colleagues were unaware of her negotiations and the strikers had rejected an informal offer—along the lines of the one accepted by Dasgupta—from IJMA only days earlier; moreover, the settlement failed to address issues specific to individual mills.
+(Note: Sailer views Dasgupta to have taken an easy route out to avoid the union losing control over the strike.)
+Also, unknown to almost all workers, wage increases had never figured in the strike’s formal demands; on 20 August, when workers in Champdani protested the settlement and demanded better wages, she refused support and asked them to wait till the union was better organized, leading to renewed strikes.
+In some areas, workers heckled BJWU leaders and even demanded a week's wages from the union since the accepted settlement mirrored what has been informally proposed earlier; in other areas, the implementation of the settlement was delayed, and workers took to striking again.

-On 25 August, was expelled for her high-handedness and in a Communist takeover, Sen took over the mantle of BJWU; she promptly re-founded the Bengal Jute Workers’ Association (BJWA) with Bakar Ali Mirza and Nripendra Chaudhuri, and became its president.
+On 25 August, Dasgupta was expelled for alleged "high-handedness" in agreeing to the settlement without engaging in any discussion with fellow unionists, and in what was described as a Communist takeover, Sen took over the mantle of BJWU.
+Dasgupta promptly founded the Bengal Jute Workers’ Association (BJWA) with Bakar Ali Mirza and Nripendra Chaudhuri, and became its president.
+In a later account, Dasgupta took pride in having concealed from her colleagues her decision to call off the strike, which she claimed allowed her to outmanoeuvre the moneylenders who benefited from the workers’ increased dependence on them during the stoppage and therefore had an interest in prolonging it.

 Bengal Jute Workers' Association

-From around 1930, the trade union movement became fragmented as rival unions began to exercise dominance over different areas — in North 24 Parganas, BJWA remained dominant while in the South, BJWU maintained its stronghold; in Hooghly, neither had a base and a group of revolutionary terrorists reigned supreme.
+From around 1930, the trade union movement became fragmented with the two rival unions establishing influence in different parts of the jute belt.
+The BJWU retained its stronghold in North 24 Parganas, while the BJWA predominated in the South 24 Parganas.
+Neither organization established a substantial base in Hooghly, where revolutionary nationalists held greater influence.
+Consequently, the prospects of organizing general strikes remained limited, and labour militancy rarely extended beyond local disputes.
+The sharp increase in unemployment during the first half of the 1930s further circumscribed the scope of labor politics.

-In early March, Dasgupta called for a one-day strike in the mills around Jagatdal and Titagarh to compel the IJMA into negotiating better salaries with the workers; while the strike unexpectedly continued till the end of the month, it was unsuccessful, and the workers were compelled to resume work unconditionally.
-In November 1932, Dasgupta organized another round of strikes; they were unsuccessful with about 300 picketers being laid off.
+In early March, Dasgupta called for a one-day strike in the mills around Jagatdal and Titagarh to compel the IJMA into negotiating better salaries with the workers.
+The BJWA, however, lost control of the agitation: the strike continued until the end of the month, led to clashes with the police, and ultimately failed, with the workers compelled to return to work unconditionally.
+In November 1932, Dasgupta organized another round of strikes which also proved unsuccessful and resulted in outright dismissal of approximately 300 picketers.